Estimated time to read: 2 minutes

-Today, compressed air is as important to modern production processes as electricity, water and gas.
-That is why it is also referred to as the “fourth utility.”
+Today, compressed air performs many of the same roles, as well as many new ones.
+As such, it is as important to modern production processes as electricity, water and gas.
+This has earned it the nickname ‘The Fourth Utility’.

-Without compressed air, factories across the globe would have to shut down.
-However, it is not just used in the manufacturing sector – almost every industry relies on it in one way or another.
-Compressed air is essential to moving cargo and people in ships, trains and cars.
-For example, it is used in brake systems, suspensions or airbags.
-In addition, it powers tools from construction sites and car repair shops to dentist’s offices.
+We most frequently associate it with the manufacturing sector, but most industries rely on compressed air in one way or another.
+It’s essential for moving cargo and people in ships, trains and cars, where it’s used in brake systems, suspension and airbags.
+It powers a huge variety of tools and devices, from construction sites and car repair shops to the dentist’s surgery.

-However, while water and gas are natural resources and electricity is available from many different sources, compressed air must be generated on site.
-For that, we need compressors.
+Unlike water and gas, which are natural resources, and electricity, which is readily available from a range of different sources, compressed air is generally generated on-site.
+And to do that, we need compressors.